 - You have the right to leave the course.
 If you wish, your teacher(s) will provide you with the names of other qualified professionals whose services you might prefer.

 - You have the right to expect that the teachers will maintain professional and ethical boundaries.
-The Code of Ethics your teachers abide by are explicated in your student handbook.
+Your teachers abide by the Code of Ethics of the Yoga Alliance.

-- You have the right to set your own physical and emotional boundaries.
-If there are any aspects of the course you do not wish to participate in, you have the right to opt-out.
-If you do not wish to engage in activities that involve touch, you have the right to opt-out.
+- You have the right to set physical and emotional boundaries.
+If there are any aspects of the course you do not wish to participate in, you have the right to opt out.
+If you do not wish to engage in activities that involve touch, you have the right to opt out.

-Some of our courses take via Zoom, so please protect your privacy by completing the activities in a private space in order to make sure conversations are not overheard.
-In order to protect your privacy, we also suggest that you only use your first name (or a pseudonym of your choice) in the Zoom meetings and do not share identifying details with others.
+Some of our courses take place via Zoom, so please protect your privacy by completing the activities in a private space to ensure conversations are not overheard.
+To protect your privacy, we suggest you only use your first name (or a pseudonym) in the Zoom meetings and do not share identifying details with others.

 Your teacher(s) are required to maintain your confidentiality, and we ask that you respect the confidentiality of your fellow participants.
 Keep what happens in the group in the group.
 If you want to share what you are learning about yourself with friends or loved ones, remember not to share names, identities, or in any other way compromise the confidentiality of your fellow participants.

-Your teacher(s) are required to maintain your confidentiality, except for a few special circumstances:
+Your teacher(s) are required to maintain your confidentiality, except for a few particular circumstances:

 - Instances of active or suspected abuse (physical, emotional, or sexual) or neglect of a child, an elder, or a dependent adult must be reported to the appropriate protective services

-- If you threaten to harm yourself or to harm another individual, teachers are required to take steps to help maintain the safety of the person at risk.
+- If you threaten to harm yourself or another individual, teachers are required to take steps to help maintain the safety of the person at risk.

 - If a judge orders a teacher’s testimony/records or, in the context of a legal proceeding, the teacher may be required to release confidential information to the court.